jamesleemeredith/Box-Office-Analysis/README.md

 By using IMDB as the main database, we merged together the financial data points from the Box Office Mojo and The Numbers datasets to the IMDB dataset by movie title to get a list of movies to analyze.
 This list is what was used to get the top average grossing directors, a list of movies with a net profit/net loss, and runtime vs worldwide gross.

 <br>
 The roadblocks we encountered were mostly in the cleaning process and dealt with an incomplete database.

-- Avatar was being shown as a Japanese horror film
+* Avatar was being shown as a Japanese horror film.
-- Titanic was also being shown as a Japanese film
+* Titanic was also being shown as a Japanese film.
-    - Appeared that James Cameron's earlier films (pre Avatar-2) were not in the IMDB database, so merging the financials dataset to IMDB had put together James Cameron's films onto different directors of the same movie name
+    * It appeared that James Cameron's earlier films (pre Avatar-2) were not in the IMDB database, so merging the financials dataset to IMDB had put together James Cameron's films onto different directors of the same movie name.
-    - This was remedied by selecting US based movies/directors only.
+    * This was remedied by selecting US based movies/directors only.
 Ultimately this had Titanic and Avatar not selected at all in the final table.
-    - It then became apparent that the databases being used were quite incomplete
+    * It then became apparent that the databases being used were quite incomplete.
-- Multiple genres were listed in a single column.
+* Multiple genres were listed in a single column.
 So intial .groupby() methods had yieled anywhere from a single genre to a cluster of three genres.
-    - This did not give us a clear picture of genre distribution
+    - This did not give us a clear picture of genre distribution.
-    - Remedied by creating separate columns
+    - This was remedied by creating separate columns.
     - **JAMES FILL IN HERE HOW IT WAS DONE**

 <br>